EshaanAgg/preplane/README.md

 #### Setting up the Project

 1. Install and setup [`Java 20`](https://www.oracle.com/in/java/technologies/downloads/).
 The [following guide](https://ubuntuhandbook.org/index.php/2022/03/install-jdk-18-ubuntu/) might be helpful in setting up the same.
 2. Make sure you have a running MySQL server instance running.
-Create a database called `preplane` on the same.
 Update the connection URL and login credentials in the [application.properties file](./src/main/resources/application.properties).
+3. Make sure that your running MySQL instance has the updated schema.
+For the same, you can run the [`schema.sql`](./src/main/resources/schema.sql) file against your MySQL connection.
+It would drop the exisiting database `preplane` (if it exists) and then setup all the tables.